-This version of the guide will show how to set up a fully featured Mutable in a source code version of Unreal Engine.
+This guide will show how to set up a fully featured Mutable in a source code version of Unreal Engine.

 1) Get a clean working copy of the matching Unreal Engine version, for example 4.25.4.
 Each release of Mutable targets a specific engine version.
 Follow the official instructions from Epic.
 For example, if you are using TortoiseGIT, you should clone with the following options to select a branch: